mgrolinger/plantumlstubber/README.md

 As a next step you may want to define your plantUML files, e.g. to show how an application embeds into the environment.
 You can reuse the generated services from your repository and use the files by including them into your current file.
 Then you let plantUML process your file and plantUML will do its magic.
 The result are the plantUML diagrams.

 ## Configuration
-That is how I differentiate:
+That is how I personally differentiate:

 * _.iuml_ are files that can be included and contain a re-usable service definition.
-Use them with the directive !include
+Use them with the directive _!include_
 * _.puml_ are plantUML files that are self-sufficient and should not be !included in other files.
 These files, however, may include .iuml files

-This maybe your understanding as well, but the stubber will mostly generate _.iuml_ files.
-The example.puml files give a hint how one can use the generated stubs.
+The stubber will mostly generate _.iuml_ files.
+The example.puml files give a hint how you can use the generated stubs.

 ### YAML configuration
 To generate stubs PlantUMLStubber needs yaml files that contains some information, such as name of the application, the domain, what kind of interfaces this application provides.